COV-IRT/SARS-CoV-2_workshop/module3/README.md

 ## Advanced details

-### Variant calling and consensus geenrating environment setup for a local machine
+### Variant calling and consensus generating environment setup for a local machine

 We have set up our variant calling enviorment using conda.
 To do so we first need to have a conda envrionment manager set up on the machine.
 Next we will need to add relevant channels
 ```